axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

   B --> |No| StoreProcessedReceipt StoreProcessedReceipt --> TryBulkDepositFor
 ```

 #### WithdrewSubscription
-When a user withdraw ETH from contract.
-Bridge will listen this event and send it to Ronin
+When a user withdraws ETH from a contract, the bridge listens to this event and sends it to Ronin.

 ```mermaid
 graph TD
   unlockWithdrawal --> |Emit| Withdrew